Villanova-AI/villanova_developers/docs/villanova09/docs/compose/preinstalled-widgets.md

 # Preinstalled Widgets

-The Entando Platform includes a number of useful components to accelerate application development.
+The Villanova Platform includes a number of useful components to accelerate application development.
 These consist of widgets, page templates, content templates, and content types.

-This page introduces the widgets that are available out of the box with Entando.
+This page introduces the widgets that are available out of the box with Villanova.
 The widgets are categorized by type, each with its own CMS, navigation, pages, SEO and/or system functionality.

 ## Widget Attributes